Howard Kurtz's new book on Trump White House offers scathing critique of the media

 Another compelling scene describes the confusion over a summit at the New York Times that took place shortly after the election.
 The summit was briefly canceled, with Trump at the time saying the Times had changed the ground rules of the meeting.
 (The Times denied ever changing the rules.)
 The paper reported that it was then-Chief-of-Staff Reince Priebus who had tried to cancel the meeting by erroneously telling Trump the paper had changed the ground rules, because he did not want Trump to go in the first place.

-"They're never going to treat you fairly," Priebus reportedly said to the president.
+"They're never going to treat you fairly," Spicer reportedly said to the president.
 "They'll twist what you say."

 In the book, Kurtz reports that Trump was the one who initially wanted to set up the meeting, but nearly forgot about it until the day of the event.
 Trump had changed his mind, Kurtz reports, calling the summit "ridiculous," and agreed with Priebus that they needed to find a pretext to cancel the meeting.
 But Conway got the meeting back.

-Note: Correction: An earlier version of this story incorrectly reported that Kurtz wrote Reince Priebus told President Trump that the New York Times was "never going to treat you fairly."
-In fact, Kurtz wrote that Sean Spicer said that.